martinms-usc/uptime/readme.md

-Uptime monitoring app with text alerts via Twilio
+Uptime monitoring with text alerts via Twilio in raw Node.js with async/await

 ### This Project
 The reasoning behind this project was twofold: